Now we know how to create a basic Next.js app with multiple pages. In order to create a page, we have to create an actual file on the disk.

 However, in a real app, we need to create pages dynamically in order to display dynamic content.
 There are many approaches to do that with Next.js.

-We are starting with creating dynamic pages by using query strings.
+We'll start creating dynamic pages by using query strings.

 We'll be creating a simple blog app.
 It has a list of all the posts on the home (index) page.